 Before you read this document, you should:

-have read the section on Pacticipant version numbers
+- have read the section on versioning in the Pact Broker

 Each integration is different.
 Each organisation has different history and culture, and each team may have different processes for development, testing, and deployment.
 Each of these differences affect the best choices for Pact workflow.

 However, there are many similarities in the steps necessary on the journey to a full-featured and effective Pact setup ("Pact Nirvana").
 This document describes those steps.

 Feel free to pick and choose the steps that apply best to your team.
 You may implement only the first few steps described below, and just use Pact as a precursor to your standard integration tests; or you may throw away your integration tests altogether and reach "Pact Nirvana".